Vysybyl/qarabas/_posts/2017-09-17-honor-thy-father-en.md

 The first line I read is enough.
 I smile to the man and say: "May I talk to you?"

-[^homeless]: The Brazilian Portuguese for homeless is *moradores de rua* - literally "inhabitant of the street" - while the European translation is *sem-abrigo* - "shelterless"
+[^homeless]: The Brazilian Portuguese for homeless is *morador de rua* - literally "inhabitant of the street" - while the European translation is *sem-abrigo* - "shelterless"